All Collections

 With the cradlepoint powered off, connect all of the necessary antennas.

-• Main (Required): Primary cellular connection
+• MAIN (Required): Primary cellular connection.

-• Aux/GPS (Optional): Review your cradlepoint's documentation to confirm if you should be using this or not
+• Aux/GPS (Optional): Review your Cradlepoint's documentation to confirm if you should be using this or not.

-Powering up your Cradlepoint
+Power up your Cradlepoint

-Once all of the antennas have been connected and the SIM is inserted, power on your cradlepoint and wait about 2-5 minutes to allow the device to fully boot.
+Once all of the antennas have been connected and the SIM is inserted, power on your Cradlepoint and wait about 2–5 minutes to allow the device to fully boot.

-Verifying connectivity
+Verify connectivity

 Power on your Verkada camera

-If your cradlepoint has WiFi capabilities, there should be a network name (SSID) and default password on the bottom of the device.
-Once the WiFi LED has a solid color, use a laptop or wireless capable device to connect to the SSID.
+If your Cradlepoint has Wi-Fi capabilities, there should be a network name (SSID) and default password on the bottom of the device.
+Once the Wi-Fi LED has a solid color, use a laptop or wireless capable device to connect to the SSID.

 Ethernet

-Once the management interface has been loaded, log in using the default credentials.
-The default password should also be on the bottom of your cradlepoint.
-If you connected using wireless, the password should be the same as the SSID's PSK.
+2. Once the management interface has been loaded, log in using the default credentials.
+The default password should also be on the bottom of your Cradlepoint.

 Default username: admin